jina-ai/docs/chapters/hub/publish-your-pod-image.md

 You can use the image with [the ways described here](./use-your-pod.html#use-your-pod-image).

-## Why My Upload Fails on the CICD?
+## Why does my upload fail on CI/CD?

-Common causes why your pod upload could fail:
+Common causes why your upload could fail:

 - [ ] Required file `Dockerfile`, `manifest.yml`, `README.md` is missing.
 - [ ] The required field in `manifest.yml` is missing.